arashsm79/CosmicPlasmic/README.md

 Cosmic desktop and KDE Plasma desktop in one image.
 See the [BlueBuild docs](https://blue-build.org/how-to/setup/) for quick setup instructions for setting up your own repository based on this template.

-After setup, it is recommended you update this README to describe your custom image.

 ## Installation

 > **Warning**